Waiting 4U Tour

 Waiting 4U Tour was a co-headlining concert tour by Australian singer Cody Simpson and American singer Greyson Chance.
-The tour was launched to promote Simpson's debut EP 4 U (2010), and to gain interest and publicity for Greyson Chance.
+The tour was launched to promote Simpson's debut EP 4 U (2010) and to generate interest in and publicity for Greyson Chance.
 Both singers revealed the announcement of the tour on March 10, 2011 during a live chat with fans on Ustream.